Tethya meloni

 Tethya meloni is a species of sea sponges belonging to the family Tethyidae.
 It was first described in 2015 by G. Corriero, F.Gadaleta and G.Bravestrello following the analysis of multiple sponge samples from the Mediterranean Sea.
 The researchers from the University of Genova aimed to study the species Tethya and extensively collected samples from shallow to over 100 m water depth.

-Reported occurences of Tethya meloni are marked in yellow along the northern coast of the Mediterranean Sea.
+Reported occurrences of Tethya meloni are marked in yellow along the northern coast of the Mediterranean Sea.
 Detailed information about their habitat or liveliness can der found on naturalist.org.

-Like all the members of the genus Tethya, Tethya meloni has a spherical body with flattened tubercules and ranging in diameter between 3 to 8 cm.
+Like all the members of the genus Tethya, Tethya meloni has a spherical body with flattened tubercules and ranging in diameter between 3 and 8 cm.
 The known distribution is concentrated along the Italian and southern French coast and is likely restricted to the Mediterranean Sea.